 Supports Cellular Renewal and Repair

 Research has shown that fasting supports the process of autophagy.
 During autophagy, your body breaks down and destroys old, damaged, and abnormal cells and recycles them for energy.
-This cellular “spring cleaning” leaves room for your body to create of new and healthy cells.
+This cellular “spring cleaning” leaves room for your body to create new and healthy cells.
 It also supports cellular repair and regeneration, reduces the development of abnormal cell growth, and keeps your cells and tissues healthy.

 Increases Stem cell Production